sohoffice/swagger-down/README.md

 2. Description
 3. Parameters
 4. Request body
-5. Responses flattened into `status content-type`
+5. Responses flattened into `status content-type` (ex: 200 application/json)

 The schema is flattened into a table, with key represented in JSON path.